brown-band/website/pages/scripts/2004-2005/fall/yale.md

 Ladies and Gentlemen, Friends and Alumni, presenting an organization that’s no longer part of a reality-based community, it’s the Brown University “Blitzer?
 I hardly know ‘er!”
 BAND!

 Unfortunately, we had to write today’s halftime show before any official election results could be released, but we know it will be a sad week for Yale University.
-No matter the outcome, a Yalie will have lost the presidential race for only the second time since 1876's hotly-contested race between Samuel Tilden (Yale class of 1837) and Rutherford B. Hayes (Uncle Wheatly's House of Beards, class of 1841).
+No matter the outcome, a Yalie will have lost the presidential race for only the second time since 1876’s hotly-contested race between Samuel Tilden (Yale class of 1837) and Rutherford B. Hayes (Uncle Wheatly’s House of Beards, class of 1841).
 In any case, the band will turn our show – like the country – completely bass ackwards and play “Bring the Victory.”

 :sd[Band forms B, plays “Bring the Victory”]